kjpayne/CSCI_1105_IntroToProgramming_Coursework/README.md

 # CSCI_1105_IntroToProgramming_Coursework

-This will contan my assignments for this class
+This will contain my assignments for this class
-There is no assignments in here yet
+This now has assignment files called: Math, Exercise_1_9, and Exercise_1_13